Interlude (painting): Art movements and contemporaneous influences

-Interlude and much of Koch's other apartment-set scenes are reminiscent of older European painting styles in their depiction of reality.
-There is a subtle quality to the transitioning of tones, proportionality in the depiction of human figures as they are drawn in their architectural surroundings, and the soft, immersive use of lighting to create a scene as real as peering through a window.
-Similar to the falsity of Abstract Expressionists utilizing pure spontaneity in their work, viewers might perceive Koch's detailed paintings from life to be exactly what he sees before him as it happens.
+Interlude and many of Koch's other apartment-set scenes are reminiscent of older European painting styles in their depiction of reality.
+There is a subtle quality to the transitioning of tones, proportionality in the depiction of human figures as they are drawn in their architectural surroundings, and the soft, immersive use of lighting to create a realistic scene.
+Viewers might perceive Koch's detailed paintings from life to be similar to Abstract Expressionism's pure spontaneity, in that they describe exactly what he sees before him as it happens.
 The dynamics of setting the scene in terms of lighting based on time of day, and the naturalistic movements of characters caught as they are occurring, could support this analysis of pieces like Interlude.
-However, Koch's compositions are deeply thought out for their complexity, as his preliminary sketches for Interlude will demonstrate in the following section.
+However, Koch's compositions are not spontaneous but are deeply thought out, as his preliminary sketches for Interlude will demonstrate in the following section.
 Koch's artistic process is reminiscent of setting a stage, with well fleshed out characters, placement of people and objects, and the angle from which the viewer is shown the scene.

 While Koch had his art career submerged in European traditionalism, his wife Dora was a classical musician herself who gave private lessons when she was not helping her husband with his work.
 Within the Abstract Expressionist New York art world, Dora and John Koch created an enclave for themselves as appreciators and professionals of classical and traditional European art forms.